derpberk/ASVs_Deep_Reinforcement_Learning_with_CNNs/README.md

-# ASVs_Deep_Reinforcement_Learning_with_CNNs
+# ASVs path planning with Deep Reinforcement Learning
- Deep Reinforcement Learning application for path planning in ASVs
+ Deep Reinforcement Learning application for path planning in ASVs for the Ypacaraí Lake monitoring task.